Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Xp_ipVDJ_f0.md

 >
 > [ __ ]
 >
-> maybe just see if they want to watch our videos and if they enjoy just hanging out and maybe eventually they'll be like i guess i'll give it a go if they enjoy hanging out all right about something that they don't care about so maybe not but whatever all right juice velvet you had me yet absolutely
+> maybe just see if they want to watch our videos and if they enjoy just hanging out and maybe eventually they'll be like I guess I'll give it a go if they enjoy hanging out all right about something that they don't care about so maybe not but whatever all right juice velvet you had me yet absolutely